Grau Roig

-Grau Roig ([ˈɡɾaw ˈrɔtʃ]) is a sector of the Grandvalira ski resort in Andorra, located in the parish of Encamp.
+Grau Roig ([ˈɡɾaw ˈrɔtʃ]) is a sector of the Grandvalira ski resort in Andorra, located in the parishes of Canillo and Encamp.
 It includes alpine skiing and cross-country skiing tracks.
 It is the only sector in Grandvalira which does not have a populated settlement.
 The nearest major settlement is Pas de la Casa, to the east on the border with France.

+A hiking trail commences here, and is the access route to the Estany de l'Illa.